GMOD/Apollo/docs/TestScript.md

 2) Check that you are able to query the entire genome using BLAT from this window using the Tools / Search sequence menu option.

-3) Check all filters, pagination, and number of results shown.
+3) Check the use of filters (e.g. group/scaffold/chromosome name, lenght) and review pagination and number of results shown.

-4) Clicking on group name link should take you to the corresponding group track in the main window.
+4) Clicking on group/scaffold/chromosome name link should take you to the corresponding sequence track in the main window.

 5) Test top-level menus.

 5.1) Test that you are able to Log out from the upper-right corner, top-level menu.

-5.2) In top-level menu, go to Tools -> Manage Users.
-Create a new user and grant read, write and publish permissions.
-Logout and log back in as the newly created user.
-Create some new annotations or modify existing ones.
+5.2) For Administrators: From top-level menu choose the option Tools -> Manage Users.

+5.2.1) Create a new user and grant read, write, and publish permissions.

+5.2.2) Logout and log back in as the newly created user, then create new annotations and modify existing ones (if available).

 ###Testing functions in the main window

-6) Check display of tracks by "check" and "uncheck" clicks on list of evidence tracks.
-Display evidence available on other tracks.
+6) Check the display of evidence available on all  tracks by using "check" and "uncheck" clicks on the list of available tracks.

 7) Drag and drop a gene onto the “User-created Annotations” (U-cA) area.